Liassica/liassica.github.io/README.md

-# liassica.neocities.org
+# liassica.neocities.org / liassica.github.io
 Repository for my NeoCities site.
+Mirrored on GitHub pages.

+Just a little personal project of mine, I'm not a web designer or anything.

 ## Overview of site content
 Home page - overview of the site